UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 </center>

-Notes: It is possible to solve the merge conflicts using the terminal.
-For this you have to open the editor and find the files where the conflict is.
+Notes: It is possible to resolve merge conflicts using the terminal.
+For this, you have to open the editor and find the file containing the conflict.
 You will be able to visualize the merge conflict as appears in the image.